-Asset Swapped Convertible Option Transaction (ASCOT) - Definition
+Asset Swapped Convertible Option Transaction (ASCOT) - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.